dan-fritchman/Thesis/content.md

 # Introduction

+FIXME: for the outline for now.

+Sub-outline:

 * This is about integrated circuits
 * A section on the importance of making more
   * Like with some end of Moore's Law stuff
 * Particularly the analog parts
 * The whole conceptual layer-cake on which they get designed

+## The IC Design Process

+FIXME: write

+## The Need for More

+FIXME: write

 Integrated circuits are "integrated" in the sense that more than one - and often in current practice, more than ten orders of magnitude more than one - circuit component is integrated in a single silicon die.